alexmnotfound/pytools-ta/README.md

-# Python for Technical Analysis and Trading Strategies
+# Python for Technical Analysis and Trading Strategies (WIP)
 ![img.png](img.png)
 ## Purpose
 This repository provides a comprehensive set of tools for traders and investors to perform technical analysis of financial markets using Python.